-There are many other things to consider once you come to a decision on architecture.
-Decisions around costing and scale for example have a big impact on deployment and implementation.
+There are many other things to consider once you decide on architecture.
+Decisions around costing and scale, for example, have a big impact on deployment and implementation.
 See How to Estimate Your Azure Solution Costs for more information on determining Azure costing.

-Learn More: This is just one data store, the reference articles below review other data architectures, their advantages, and limitations.
+Learn More: This is just one data store; the reference articles below review other data architectures, advantages, and limitations.

 - Understand data store models – Generally, you should start by considering which storage model is best suited for your requirements.
 Then consider a particular data store within that category, based on factors such as feature set, cost, and ease of management.
 This article covers a great process to get this done.